Sketch/quickbuild/README.md

 - RhostMUSH zones use @zone, not @chzone, as objects can have multiple zones.
   To emulate single-zoning on RhostMUSH, make an alias in your client for `@chzone *=*` --> `@zone/purge %0 <newline> @zone/add %0=%1`
+- PennMUSH 1.8.5p3 or newer.
+Some PennMUSH patchlevel between 1.8.3p13 and 1.8.5p3 fixed locate().
+If you determine the minimum patchlevel, please let me know.

 If you would like to see compatibilty added for another kind of MU-like, please contact me.
 If a codebase gets enough attention, I'll try to code